 Never buy expensive wine, and always buy it with a screw-top.
 Wine snobs generally travel so deep down into the minutiae that their tastes and recommendations have no correlation with a novice’s palate.
 So much of wine is about perception that often times the only way to tell if a wine is ‘fake’ is to check the label, not the taste.
 In every study I’ve seen, price alone has the strongest influence on whether a wine will taste ‘good.’
 Vineyards actually prefer to cap their bottles, it keeps the wine fresher and tasting just like it was when it came out of the barrel – corks allow air to pass through, dulling the flavours, but giving the impression of a more expensive bottle and thus a better tasting wine.

 Keto probably isn’t for you.
 It results in identical fat loss to low-fat and low-carb diets, and the research is in on high saturated fat being incredibly negative for dozens of biomarkers.
 The Keto diet can even put as much as 30% of the population at a greater risk of cardiovascular disease because of how their genes indicate they process and handle such high amounts of fat inefficiently.
-Stick to a paleo or Mediterranean diet, the latter has been proven to reduce inflammation, the incidence of heart disease, and increase lifespan (which the keto diet has only been shown to do in rodent models).
+Consider a paleo or Mediterranean diet, the latter has been proven to reduce inflammation, the incidence of heart disease, and increase lifespan (which the keto diet has only been shown to do in rodent models).

 Ignore the latest thing for longevity.
 If it’s really effective, starting three to five years later once the studies have been performed and protocols established won’t kill you, and you’ll have saved months of your time and thousands of pounds researching and trying these baseless fads.